US Bancorp DE Has $5.33 Million Stock Holdings in AMETEK, Inc. (NYSE:AME)

 AME stock opened at $145.55 on Friday.
 AMETEK, Inc. has a twelve month low of $106.17 and a twelve month high of $146.42.
 The company has a quick ratio of 0.88, a current ratio of 1.53 and a debt-to-equity ratio of 0.29.
 The stock’s 50 day moving average is $140.16 and its 200-day moving average is $126.77.
 The firm has a market capitalization of $33.43 billion, a PE ratio of 29.76, a P/E/G ratio of 2.57 and a beta of 1.22.

-The business also recently announced a quarterly dividend, which was paid on Friday, December 23rd.
-Stockholders of record on Wednesday, December 7th were issued a $0.22 dividend.
-The ex-dividend date was Tuesday, December 6th.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 0.60%.
-AMETEK’s dividend payout ratio is presently 18.00%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, December 23rd.
+Investors of record on Wednesday, December 7th were issued a dividend of $0.22 per share.
+The ex-dividend date of this dividend was Tuesday, December 6th.
+This represents a $0.88 dividend on an annualized basis and a yield of 0.60%.
+AMETEK’s dividend payout ratio (DPR) is currently 18.00%.

 AMETEK, Inc manufactures and sells electronic instruments and electromechanical devices worldwide.
 It operates in two segments, Electronic Instruments (EIG) and Electromechanical (EMG).
 The company's EIG segment offers advanced instruments for the process, aerospace, power, and industrial markets; process and analytical instruments for the oil and gas, petrochemical, pharmaceutical, semiconductor, automation, and food and beverage industries; and instruments to the laboratory equipment, ultra-precision manufacturing, medical, and test and measurement markets.